Sorting with Teams: Quantitative Analysis

 The rise in earnings dispersion between 1981 and 2013 could be driven by changes in the worker or the firm side of the labor market, or a combination thereof.
 We use our framework to evaluate the drivers of the increase in earnings dispersion.
 To do this, we analyze counterfactual changes in earnings dispersion by only changing the worker distribution and by only changing the project value distribution.

 \Cref{t:decomposition_structural} shows a structural decomposition of changes in earnings dispersion from 1981 to 2013.
 The left panel repeats the baseline decomposition, while the middle panel and right panel present counterfactual results.
 The firm effect counterfactual evaluates the model for the distribution of workers in 1981 and the firm distribution in 2013.
-The middle panel demonstrates that by only changing the distribution of firm projects, we obtain most of the increase in earnings dispersion.
-The worker effect counterfactual similarly evaluates the model using the distribution of firms in 1981 and the worker distribution in 2013.
-The right panel shows that the change in the worker skill distribution has a smaller effect on the observed change in earnings than the change in the firm productivity distribution.
-That is, our counterfactual analysis gives evidence that the change in the firm project distribution between 1981 and 2013 has a larger effect on the observed change in earnings dispersion than the change in the worker skill distribution.
+The middle panel demonstrates that by only changing the distribution of firm projects, the share of within-firm earnings dispersion would have increased by 22 percentage points.
+The worker effect counterfactual similarly evaluates the model using the project distribution of 1981 and the worker distribution of 2013.
+The right panel shows that the share of the within-firm earnings dispersion would have decreased by 38 percentage points.
+That is, our counterfactual analysis shows that both the changes in the worker and project distributions between 1981 and 2013 are important in the model in generating the observed change in earnings dispersion.\footnote{The quantitative analysis thus far assumes that teams are of size three – two workers and a project.
+In Appendix \ref{a:appquant}, we demonstrate that our model can also account for the decomposition of earnings within and across firms with teams of sizes four, five, and six.
+We also find that the non-targeted moments of average coworker earnings are robust to team size.
+As the number of team members increases, the firm and worker effect become more muted.}